filesender/filesender/docs/v2.0/cloud/index.md

 The main configuration keys for Azure are the connection string to use to connect and maybe other settings to use to store your data.
-You might like to store the first in the optioanl config-passwords.php file to keep it separate from your config.php file and reduce the risk of accidentially sharing sensitive information.
+You might like to store the first in the optional config-passwords.php file to keep it separate from your config.php file and reduce the risk of accidentally sharing sensitive information.

 The config-passwords.php has the same format as config.php but allows you to keep passwords (databases, clouds, etc) out of the main